Dualities from dualities in 2d $\mathcal{N}=(0,2)$: with one antisymmetric

 This superpotential is identical to (\ref{finalWfromdec}), found by the deconfinement procedure, provided the dictionary

 We proceed by checking the anomaly matching of the global symmetries.
-The charges of the field of the electric and in the dual LG theory, including the flipper $\psi_A$ in (\ref{flipped2}), are
+The charges of the fields in the electric and in the dual LG theory, including the flipper $\psi_A$ in (\ref{flipped2}), are

 The anomalies of the global symmetries are given by

 and we checked that they match across the dual phases.

 The duality can be derived by topologically twisting the 4d s-confining duality involving an $\SU(2n+1)$ gauge theory with $2n+1$ fundamentals, $4$ fundamentals and one antisymmetric derived in \cite{Csaki:1996zb}.
 The twist is done along the 4d non-anomalous $R$ symmetry that assigns $R$ charge 0 to the antisymmetric, the anti-fundamentals and two fundamentals and $R$ charge 1 to the remaining two fundamentals.
 The confined degrees of freedom are